-Director since 1989; Chairman from 2008 to 2010 of Universal Development Company, a commercial general contractor engaged in turnkey hotel, commercial and residential projects; Principal of Sunstone Hotel Investors, LLC, a company engaged in the management, ownership and development of hotel properties, from 1994 to 2007; Executive Vice President of Sunstone Hotel Investors, Inc., a real estate investment trust engaged in the ownership of hotel properties, from 1994 to 1998 and Vice Chairman of Sunstone Hotel Investors from 1998 to 1999.
+Charles L. Biederman 90 Years Director since 1989; Chairman from 2008 to 2010 of Universal Development Company, a commercial general contractor engaged in turnkey hotel, commercial and residential projects; Principal of Sunstone Hotel Investors, LLC, a company engaged in the management, ownership and development of hotel properties, from 1994 to 2007; Executive Vice President of Sunstone Hotel Investors, Inc., a real estate investment trust engaged in the ownership of hotel properties, from 1994 to 1998 and Vice Chairman of Sunstone Hotel Investors from 1998 to 1999.
 Mr. Biederman, a retired professional architect, was involved for many years in the development and construction of residential communities.
-He subsequently became involved, as an executive officer and a director, in the activities of a publicly traded real estate investment trust engaged in the ownership of hotel properties and developed, as an investor, principal and partner, residential properties and hotels.
-In his business activities he has been involved in all aspects of real estate ownership and operation and in real estate development, which includes financing and related financial matters.
-His many years of diverse business experience make him a valued member of our board.
+He subsequently became involved, as an executive officer and a director, in the activities of a publicly traded REIT engaged in the ownership of hotel properties and developed, as an investor, principal and partner, residential properties and hotels.
+He brings to the board his experience as senior executive of a publicly traded REIT and extensive real estate experience with respect to, among other things, acquisitions, dispositions, operations, development and financing.